blessingpeters/blessingpeters/README.md

 - 😊 Pronouns: she/her
 - 🌱 Stack: JavaScript, TypeScript, ReactJs, NextJs, NodeJS
-- 😊 I’m looking to help with open-source projects, collaborate with other developers and build amazing and meaninig projects
+- 😊 I’m looking to help with open-source projects, collaborate with other developers and build amazing and meaningful projects
 - 💼 Job interests: Frontend Engineer, or UI Engineer(Mid-level or Senior)
 - 📫 You can contact me by emailing cherubpeters@gmail.com.